How to Build a Kitchen Island

 Step 5

-To connect the two cabinets together neatly, you can hide the connecting screws behind the hinge plates.
+To connect the two cabinets together neatly, should the units allow, you can hide the connecting screws behind the hinge plates.
 Begin by removing the hinge plates and drill a hole underneath.
+However, be mindful that not all kitchen island and cabinet designs are the same, in which case approach with caution to see if this is possible before continuing.

 Step 6